We found 7 providers with an interest in gastrointestinal problems and who accept Consumer Health Network near Somerset, NJ.

 All Interests: Child Abuse, Substance Abuse, Immunization, Ear Infection, Breast Issues, Lead Poisoning, Eating ...
 (Read more)

-Dr. Priti Mehta's specialty is general internal medicine.
-Clinical interests for Dr. Mehta include thyroid problems, nutrition counseling, and headache.
+Dr. Priti Mehta practices general internal medicine.
+Her clinical interests include thyroid problems, nutrition counseling, and headache.
+Dr. Mehta is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Viant.
 She is professionally affiliated with Princeton HealthCare System.
-She honors Blue Cross/Blue Shield, Coventry, and Viant, as well as other insurance carriers.

 Relevant Interests: , peptic ulcer, acid reflux (GERD)